Prison food: Example of meals

-There is concern about the change of food preparation practices.
 There have been several documented examples of mass illness within prisons from the food served.
 There have been hunger strikes from prisoners protesting being served food that makes them ill after eating.
-Whistle blowers and reporters have documented mouse droppings and various violations of standards in prison kitchens.
-It is no longer allowed for family to bring food nor share with loved ones behind bars; rather families can transfer money for a fee to allow inmates to purchase packaged foods such as prepared noodle packages and candy from the prison store.
+Whistleblowers and reporters have documented mouse droppings and various violations of standards in prison kitchens.
+It is no longer allowed for family to bring food nor share with loved ones behind bars; rather, families can transfer money for a fee to allow inmates to purchase packaged foods such as prepared noodle packages and candy from the prison store.
 There is thus usually no way for inmates to ever have access to fresh food.
-Aramark, who has provided the meals to many prisons in the USA since 2004, has been sharply criticized for lowering standards and not providing sufficient quantities of edible food.
+Aramark, who has provided the meals to many prisons in the U.S. since 2004, has been sharply criticized for lowering standards and not providing sufficient quantities of edible food.

-In federal prisons, breakfasts usually consist of a danish, hot or cold cereal, and milk.
+In U.S. federal prisons, breakfasts usually consist of a Danish pastry, hot or cold cereal, and milk.
 The other two meals of the day include foods such as chicken, hamburgers, hot dogs, lasagna, burritos, tacos, and fish patties.
 Inmates only have access to milk in the mornings, and have access to water and a flavored drink for the other two meals.

 Prisoners have been known to create prison "spreads", or privately prepared meals with items purchased from a prison commissary, obtained from government-mandated meals to prisoners, or obtained from a prison kitchen.
 Spreads can often become communal gatherings of prisoners, with the general expectation that each prisoner contributes one aspect of the meal.
 Prison spreads are largely a response to inadequate food quality, quantity and/or variety within the meals served by the prison itself.

+Ethical concerns

+94 percent of formerly incarcerated people surveyed by Impact Justice said they could not eat enough to feel full.
+A 2025 report by the New Yorker described more than two dozen cases of death by starvation and malnutrition in jails across the country.